9gustin/react-notion-render/README.md

 And voila.
 The app are running in port 3001 because a config in my pc, if you have problems with this you can change it in package.json, `dev-example` command

 ### Project structure

+- dev-example -> App maded with next.js, this app have the output of `src` as a package.
+You can test what are you developing here.
+- src -> the package `@9gustin/react-notion-render`
+  - components -> React components
+    - common -> here are the "simple components", like all notion components and generic components(Link for example).
+    - core -> here are the logic components, the core of the package
+      - Render -> Render are the package exported component, the entry point of the package.
+It receives a list of blocks and render it.
+      - Text -> The text in notion are complex, this component contemplate text variants, like bold, italic.
+Also contemplate links.
+  - hoc -> Higher order components / in there we apply some logic rules.
+    -  withContentValidation -> This HOC it's a filter before to pass the `Notion block` to the common components. almost every components are wrapped by this, and this objetive it's simplify props that the component would receive, applying package rules.
+    -  withCustomComponent -> The package supports [custom components](#custom-components).
+This HOC make it possible. before to render text validate if the text are a custom component and render it.
+  - styles -> package styles.
+We just use plain css, the objective it's not apply much style, just the necessary.
+We use :global() to avoid compile problems with the className
+  - types -> Types of the package
+  - utils -> Common functions
+  - index.tsx -> All that the package exports outside

 ## License